Embracing Permaculture Guatemala: The Influence & Impact

 Water Harvesting

 Guatemala is a country blessed with abundant rainfall.
 Water harvesting is the process of capturing and storing water.
 It’s done through the use of techniques like swales, ponds, and rainwater harvesting systems.
-This permaculture practice allows for the replenishing of aquifers which helps to prevent erosion and ensure irrigation during dry seasons.
+This permaculture practice allows for the replenishing of aquifers, which helps to prevent erosion and ensure irrigation during dry seasons.

 Composting and Vermiculture

 The use of composting and vermiculture methods allows for the transformation of organic waste into nutrient-rich compost.
-This compost helps to enhance soil fertility and it reduces the reliance on synthetic fertilizers.
+This compost helps to enhance soil fertility, and it reduces the reliance on synthetic fertilizers.
 Vermiculture is the use of earthworms in composting methods to accelerate the process.

 Polyculture and Crop Rotation